Hezbollah–Israel conflict (2023–present): United States

 On 4 November 2023, United States Secretary of State Antony Blinken thanked prime minister Najib Mikati during a meeting in Amman "in preventing Lebanon from being pulled into a war that the Lebanese people do not want".
-United States Secretary of Defense Lloyd Austin expressed concern about Israel's role in ongoing tensions with Lebanon.
+U.S. Secretary of Defense Lloyd Austin expressed concern about Israel's role in ongoing tensions with Lebanon.
 On 30 September 2024, the Pentagon said it would be deploying a "few thousand" more troops to the Middle East.
-On 1 October 2024, Defense Secretary Lloyd Austin told Israeli defense minister Yoav Gallant that the United States supports Israel's ground offensive against Hezbollah in southern Lebanon.
+On 1 October 2024, Defense Secretary Austin told Israeli defense minister Yoav Gallant that the United States supports Israel's ground offensive against Hezbollah in southern Lebanon.

 The U.S. Embassy in Beirut announced on 27 September 2024 that it was "not evacuating U.S. citizens at this time."
 In response, U.S. Representative Rashida Tlaib stated, the State Department was "leaving Americans behind and failing to protect their own citizens".
 American citizens in Lebanon stated they were being treated like "lesser US citizens".
 Lebanese Americans filed a class-action lawsuit against the State Department in the hopes of expediting an evacuation.